Ecolibrium3's mission is to inspire and lead change in our community toward an equitable and sustainable future.

 Ecolibrium3 is leading Duluth’s participation in the Clean energy for Low Income Communities Accelerator planning project.
 The Accelerator will result in a community action plan that aims to lower energy bills for low-income families through implementation of energy efficiency and renewable energy strategies.
 This effort is design to address the energy poverty faced by many in our community.
 Learn more about the Accelerator here…

 Emerald ash borer has been found in Duluth proper creating an expansion of a quarantine zone into southeastern St. Louis County.
 This exotic pest, which entered the US from China in the 1990’s, causes 100% tree mortality.
-Minnesota has the highest concentration of ash with 18.1 million cords (approximately 8% of our trees).
-Ecolibrium3 is working with multiple local, state, and national partners to convene a session in November/December that will explore impacts on forestry and water, examine potential wood utilization strategies, and develop community responses.
+Minnesota has the highest concentration of ash with 18.1 million cords (approximately 8% of our trees by volume or 1 in 4 by tree count).
+Ecolibrium3 is working to explore impacts on forestry and water, examine potential wood utilization strategies, and develop community responses.
 Learn more about EAB here…

 The Re-AMP Network consists of 175 nonprofits and foundations across eight midwestern states working on climate change and energy policy with a goal of reducing global warming pollution economy-wide 80% by 2050.
 Ecolibrium3 serves on the Minnesota State Leadership Table helping to connect organizations on policy and projects.
 To learn more about the RE-Amp Network, click here…